eventnetusa/eventnet/src/_vip/65-wellness.md

   crafts/skills, etc.&nbsp;&nbsp;
 content_section:
   - text_block_markdown: >-
-      Partners in Primary Care (PiPC), is a leading provider of Senior-focused integrated health care.
-A national provider, PiPC will be opening clinics in your area this fall.&nbsp;
+      Partners in Primary Care (PiPC), a leading national provider of Senior-focused integrated health care, will be opening clinics in your area this fall.&nbsp;

-      To promote the upcoming clinics and educate residents on the PiPC care model, we will be hosting a series of Health and Wellness events.
-Events will feature a custom Mobile Clinic Showroom and free activities.&nbsp;
+      To promote upcoming clinics and educate residents on PiPC's care model, EventNetUSA will be hosting a series of Health and Wellness events.

-      Free to attendees, health and wellness activities may include
+      Free to attendees, events will feature a custom Mobile Clinic Showroom and health and wellness activities.

       * Giveaways and participatory incentives